andrew2984/Bootcamp-Capstones/README.md

 # Bootcamp-Capstones
-Major bootcamp projects showing my progress
+Major bootcamp projects showing my progress.

 ## finance_calculators
 This was the first project I was tasked with creating which aimed to test my understanding of control structures and mathematical operations.
 It required me to calculate the returns on investments or bonds based on user input.